 Now to the real issue, how to create and cultivate your own unique style in/of music that will further make you become a great singer and overall boost your singing ability.

-#1 – Develope a Badass Rock Attitude – You Own it.
+#1 – Develop a Bad-ass Rock Attitude – You Own it.

 As a singer, when you stand up on stage and open your mouth to sing, there’s literally nothing to hide behind you.
 The audience certainly, will know exactly who you are, and how you are feeling at any given moment because they will see it in your eyes, on your face, and even more visible is in your body language and most importantly, they will feel it in your voice.